marcpybus/var-node/README.md

 docker compose run -T data-manager htpasswd -c /data/.htpasswd <username>
 ```
 - `<username>` use your user name
 - You will be prompted for a password.
-Make sure you use a strong password!
+Make sure you use a **strong password**!

 ### Data download
 The current setup needs to download data to perform normalisation, annotation and liftover of genomic variants: